mazen-hassani/seeds-of-peace/README.md

 - **Click:** Plant a "Seed of Peace" that visually transforms the landscape.
 - **Idle Actions:** Automate peace-building through symbolic characters (Teachers, Advocates, Artists).
 - **Milestones:** Unlock educational content, real-world stories of peace, and conflict resolution inspiration.
+- **Dynamic Background:** Starts in a blurred grayscale state and becomes clearer with each planted seed, celebrating milestones with a colorful flourish.

 ### Monetization Model 💰